|Value||Eligibility||Open date||Close date|

 e.
 If awarded to an indigenous student, an amount of up to $15,000 per annum will be available in addition to the scholarship stipend, as required, to provide any necessary additional mentoring and tutoring support for the student.

 f.
-Deferral of the Scholarship is not permitted, and it is not transferable to another University school, faculty or university without prior approval of the Associate Dean, Indigenous Strategy and Services, Faculty of Engineering, or their nominated delegate.
+Deferral of the Scholarship is not permitted, and it is not transferable to another University school, faculty or university without prior approval of the Associate Dean, Education, Faculty of Engineering, or their nominated delegate.

 g.
 The Scholarship will be offered subject to the availability of funds.

 h.
 No other amount is payable.

 a.
 To continue receipt of the Scholarship, the recipient must maintain a minimum Semester Average Mark (SAM) of 65 each semester.

 b.
 Recipients undertaking an exchange during the tenure of this Scholarship are required to have achieved a Satisfied Requirements grade (SR) to receive their next payment.

 a.
 The Scholarship will be terminated if the recipient:

 I. withdraws from an eligible course or fails to enrol,

 IV. is determined by the University to be guilty of serious misconduct, including, but not limited to, having provided false or misleading information as part of their Scholarship application,